Follicular Unit Extraction (FUE Hair Transplant)

-Follicular Unit Extraction, also known as FUE Hair Transplantation is a very labor intensive procedure that allows the patient to keep their donor hair very short with no apparent scar.
-In traditional follicular unit hair transplantation there is always a small linear scar where the hair is removed that is covered by the surrounding hair.
-If the patient later shaved their head the scar may be visible.
-This is not the case with FUE’s since every follicular unit is individually extracted leaving the donor area virtually scarless.
-The trade off is that the procedure takes much more time and usually involves few hairs transplanted at a higher cost.
+Follicular Unit Extraction, also known as FUE Hair Transplant, is a labor-intensive hair transplantation procedure that leaves no apparent scar, thus allowing a patient to wear their hair very short.
+In traditional follicular unit hair transplantations (FUT), a linear scar is always visible in the area where the hair is removed.
+If the patient later decided to shave their head, the scar may be visible.
+With FUEs, this is not the case since every follicular unit is individually extracted leaving the donor area virtually scar-less.
+The trade off, however, is that the procedure takes much more time and usually involves fewer hairs successfully transplanted at a higher cost.

 The Donor Area and Scar Formation

-Judicious planning on the part of the surgeon can largely diminish the problems associated with strip scars.
-By limiting the width of the strip to be taken and avoiding tension on the wound, the surgeon can minimize the donor scar.
-To avoid multiple scars many physicians who use strip harvesting employ a single scar technique even if multiple procedures are performed.
+Judicious planning on the part of the surgeon plays a large part in diminishing the problems associated with strip scars.
+By limiting the width of the strip to be taken and avoiding tension on the wound, the surgeon can minimize the donor scar altogether.
+To avoid multiple scars many physicians who use strip harvesting employ a single scar technique, even if multiple procedures are performed.
 By utilizing careful dissection along the incision line, damage to hair follicles can be diminished.

 The depth of the incisions with FUE are usually shallower as compared to strip harvesting.
 The punch depth is to the level of the fat or at the fat-dermis junction.
 With strip harvesting the depth of incision is into the fat.
 Some physicians cut to the deeper fat or just above the fascia.

-When using FUE it is important to recognize that as more and more grafts are harvested the area may appear moth eaten.
+With FUE, it is important to recognize that as more and more grafts are harvested, the area may appear moth eaten.
 If grafts are taken too close together there may be an appearance of a scar.
-In some patients, as large numbers of grafts are removed, there can be a clear demarcation between the areas that have been harvested and areas left alone.
-This is opposed to the strip technique where hair of similar density is brought back together at the suture line.
+In some patients, as large numbers of grafts are removed, there can be a clear demarcation between the areas that have been harvested and areas left alone, in contrast to the strip technique where hair of similar density is brought back together at the suture line.
 Opponents of strip harvesting would note that if hair does not grow well in a strip scar and the scar widens, then the scar might be apparent if the hair above it is short or otherwise thin.

-Some promoters of FUE have stated that nerves and veins are not cut, but his claim is untrue.
-By entering the skin with the punch arteries, veins and nerves are cut.
-It is important to point out that with FUE the patient’s hair usually must be trimmed quite short for harvesting.
+Some promoters of FUE have stated that nerves and veins are not cut during the process, however, this claim is untrue.
+By entering the skin with the punch, arteries, veins and nerves are cut.
+It is important to point out that with FUE, the patient’s hair usually must be trimmed quite short for harvesting.
 This is the case especially when large numbers of grafts are required.
 A way to avoid trimming all of the donor hair is to set up rows of short hair between rows of long hair.
 The short hair grafts can be harvested within the existing long hair.
 But again, this is only suitable when relatively small numbers of grafts are needed.

 Placing of Grafts

-FUE can be a tedious process and both patient and physician may experience fatigue, which can limit the amount of grafts that can be harvested in a single session.
-Because of the time usually involved in harvesting and the possible strain on the surgeon performing the harvesting, one has to wonder if less emphasis is placed on the recipient area.
+- FUE can be a tedious process and both patient and physician may experience fatigue, which can limit the amount of grafts that can be harvested in a single session.
+Because of the time usually involved in harvesting, as well as the possible strain on the surgeon performing the harvesting, one has to wonder if less emphasis is placed on the recipient area.

 ISHRS Position Statement on Qualifications for Scalp Surgery